RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Physical media images** _(ScreenScraper only)_

 Images of cartridges, diskettes, tapes, CD-ROMs etc. that were used to distribute the games.
 These are only used for generating miximages.

+**Fan art images**

+Fan art.
+Disabled by default as not everyone may want these images, and because they slow down the scraping.

 #### Miximage settings